-100 Total number of times you made enriched corn meal muffins at home.
-No. Served 2.
-Total number of individual persons, other than your immediate family, to whom you gave information about Enriched Corn Meal.
-3. a.
-Total number of clubs or organizations to whom you gave reports or demonstra- tions. b.
-Names of organization or club. a Approvimate number attending 4 c.
-Approximate number attending т.
-Fairs, etc. 5.
+- 1. Total number of times you made enriched corn meal muffins at home.
+No. Served - 2.
+Total number of individual persons, other than your immediate family, to whom you gave information about Enriched Corn Meal. - a.
+Total number of clubs or organizations to whom you gave reports or demonstrations. - b.
+Names of organization or club.

+c.
+Approximate number attending.

+- Special events in which you entered your corn meal muffins-such as Community or county Fairs, etc. - 5.
 Total number times you baked other corn meal dishes.

-6 How did your local leader help you?
+6. How did your local leader help you?

-North Carolina State College of Agriculture and Engineering of the University of North Carolina and the U.S. Department of Agriculture, Cooperating, N. C. Agricultural Extension Service, R. W. Shoffner, Director.
+North Carolina State College of Agriculture and Engineering of the University of North Carolina and the U. S. Department of Agriculture, Cooperating.
+N. C. Agricultural Extension Service, R. W. Shoffner, Director.
 State College Station, Raleigh.
 Distributed in furtherance of the Acts of Congress of May 8 and June 30, 1914.